tenondecrpc/devtron-eks/INSTALL_DEVTRON.md

 > **🎯 IMPORTANT!** Keep the port forwarding command running in a separate terminal window.
 The connection will remain active as long as the command is running.

 ---

-## 📝 **Note: Backup Methods (Historical Reference)**

-> **✅ GOOD NEWS**: With the current CDK configuration, the standard installation works perfectly on first try.
-The backup methods below are kept for historical reference but are no longer needed.

-**Previous issues that are now resolved:**
-- ✅ Storage Class configuration (now automatic)
-- ✅ kubectl provider setup (now pre-configured)
-- ✅ Service mesh dependencies (now properly handled)

-**If you somehow need backup methods**, see: [devtron-manifests/README.md](devtron-manifests/README.md)

----

 ## Step 5: Access Devtron Dashboard